6 Reasons Why You Should Be Investing In Robotic Process Automation

-Instead, they deployed twelve robots which could handle 2,500 claims per week.
+Instead, they deployed twelve robots that could handle 2,500 claims per week.
 This cleared the entire backlog in two weeks.
-Rather than just proving the technology concept, the pilots became business critical as soon as they were delivered.
+Rather than just proving the technology concept, the pilots became business-critical as soon as they were delivered.

 They showed that RPA could move from concept to deployment in weeks compared to the six to nine months that people were used to (even with agile projects).

 Speed of deployment is a huge advantage of RPA systems.
 The department now has 20 automated processes and have deployed 50 Robots.
 Providing flexibility and efficiency that the DWP could not have delivered before.

 The robots were built from easy-to-use customisable templates and the department can now create a new robot in three minutes.

 5. Facilitate Compliance